-Where appropriate, the core curriculum in scholarly activity should be a collaborative effort involving all of the pediatric subspecialty programs at the institution. ^(Detail)
+Where appropriate, the core curriculum in scholarly activity should be a collaborative effort involving all of the pediatric subspecialty programs at the Sponsoring Institution.
+(Detail)

 - 4.15.a.
-Each fellow must design and conduct a scholarly project under the guidance of the fellowship director and a designated mentor. ^(Core) - 4.15.b.
-The program must provide a scholarship oversight committee for each fellow to oversee and evaluate their progress as related to the scholarly project. ^(Core) - 4.15.b.1.
-Where applicable, the process of establishing fellow scholarship oversight committees should be a collaborative effort involving other pediatric subspecialty programs or other experts. ^(Detail) - 4.15.c.
-The scholarly experience must begin in the first year and continue throughout the duration of the educational program. ^(Core) - 4.15.c.1.
-Fellows must have a minimum of 12 months dedicated to research and scholarly activity, including the development of requisite skills, project completion, and presentation of results to the scholarship oversight committee.
+Each fellow must design and conduct a scholarly project under the guidance of the program director and a designated mentor.
+(Core) - 4.15.b.
+The program must provide a Scholarship Oversight Committee for each fellow to oversee and evaluate their progress as related to the scholarly project.
+(Core) - 4.15.b.1.
+Where applicable, the process of establishing fellow Scholarship Oversight Committees should be a collaborative effort involving other pediatric subspecialty programs or experts.
+(Detail) - 4.15.c.
+The scholarly experience must begin in the first year and continue throughout the duration of the educational program.
+(Core) - 4.15.c.1.
+Fellows must have at least 32 weeks dedicated to scholarly activity, including the development of requisite skills, project completion, and presentation of results to the Scholarship Oversight Committee.
 (Core)